redtreevole/Foss2020Team6project/README.md

 ### using modis data to detect the forest fire impacts
 Group memmber: Kyongho

-Goal: create R script to download and analyze the modis products to detect the impact of forest fires on vegetation growth/productivity at the watershed scale.
+Goal: create R script with JupyterLab to download and analyze the modis products to detect the impact of forest fires on vegetation growth/productivity at the watershed scale.

 ### Practive Cyverse tutorials / Visualization tool for FFP project